ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 To use the autoscale functionality, change the resources to `toil = 1` in `luigi.cfg`

+Follow these [instructions](https://toilpipelines.wordpress.com/2018/01/18/running-toil-autoscaling-with-aws/) to setup credentials for AWS and the toil leader node for the cluster.

 `--zone`: AWS region to run on.

 `--nodeTypes`: AWS instance type for the worker nodes.